Domusgpt/Clear-Seas-Draft/docs/dev-updates/2025-05-07-css-web-master-transition.md

 ## Next recommendations

-1. Prototype a new page profile (e.g., `paraerator`) in `scripts/page-profile-registry.js` to validate the workflow and confirm asset overrides behave as expected.
+1. Prototype a new page profile (e.g., `parserator`) in `scripts/page-profile-registry.js` to validate the workflow and confirm asset overrides behave as expected.
 2. Introduce namespace aliases for the global motion object/event to decouple future builds from the `clear-seas` prefix.
 3. Begin extracting neutral typography and color tokens into a shared variables file so each site can ship with its own brand